JuliaLang/julia/doc/stdlib/constants.rst

    ..
 Docstring generated from Julia source

    Equivalent to ``Any`` for dispatch purposes, but signals the compiler to skip code generation specialization for that field.

+.. variable:: Sys.CPU_CORES

+   ..
+Docstring generated from Julia source

+   The number of CPU cores in the system.

+.. variable:: Sys.WORD_SIZE

+   ..
+Docstring generated from Julia source

+   Standard word size on the current machine, in bits.

+.. variable:: Sys.KERNEL

+   ..
+Docstring generated from Julia source

+   A symbol representing the name of the operating system, as returned by ``uname`` of the build configuration.

+.. variable:: Sys.ARCH

+   ..
+Docstring generated from Julia source

+   A symbol representing the architecture of the build configuration.

+.. variable:: Sys.MACHINE

+   ..
+Docstring generated from Julia source

+   A string containing the build triple.

 See also: